-Ransomware attacks are now a top risk for CISOs in virtually every industry including manufacturing, financial services, healthcare, and more.
-While this type of malware attack has been around for a while, its nature changed in 2019 when threat actors moved beyond merely holding computers and networks hostage, and started stealing the sensitive data they contained to sell on the dark web, often infecting and compromising backups in the process.
-Today a ransomware-as-a-service ecosystem exists to make it easier for hackers to successfully execute attacks, resulting in estimated losses of \$20 billion in 2021.
-The annual cost to ransomware victims is expected to rise to \$265 billion by 2031.
+Ransomware attacks are a top risk for CISOs in virtually every industry.
+While this type of malware attack has been around for a while, its nature changed in 2019 when threat actors moved beyond merely holding computers and networks hostage and started stealing the sensitive data they contained to sell on the dark web, often infecting and compromising backups in the process.
+Today a ransomware-as-a-service (RaaS) ecosystem exists to make it easier for hackers to successfully execute attacks.
+According to Verizon's 2023 data breach report, ransomware is still considered a top 3 threat concern for businesses, and it is present today in more than 62% of incidents, with 59% having financial motivation.
+The annual global cost to ransomware victims is expected to rise to \$265 billion by 2031.
 The damage a ransomware attack can inflict on an organization goes far beyond lost or stolen data.
-Lost revenue, damaged reputations and remediation costs often tally up to \$2 million or more in damages for victims of an attack.
-To minimize the impact of a ransomware attack, organizations must increase their visibility into networked environments, harden defenses through vulnerability management, and create coordinated plans for recovery.
+Lost revenue, damaged reputations, and remediation costs often tally up to \$2 million or more in damages for victims of an attack.
+To minimize the impact of a ransomware attack, organizations must increase their visibility into networked environments, harden defenses through vulnerability management, and create coordinated plans for recovery-all as part of a program to improve cyber resilience.
+Cryptocurrency's Role Ransomware would not be possible without the existence of cryptocurrency.